neuronets/trained-models/README.md

 model.predict(...)
 ```

-The `h5` files (bariny and ams) contain weights that can be loaded onto an instantiated architecture.
+The `h5` files (brainy and ams) contain weights that can be loaded onto an instantiated architecture.

 ```
 import nobrainer